What Does It Really Mean To “Decolonize” Wellness?

 Advertisement

-It’s worth noting that some people disagree with the use of the term “decolonize” as it pertains to the wellness industry, or anything that causes it to lose its original context.
-In a 2012 article titled “Decolonization is not a metaphor,” professors Eve Tuck and K. Wayne Yang pointed out that “decolonization brings about the repatriation of Indigenous land and life; it is not a metaphor for other things we want to do to improve our societies and schools… The metaphorization of decolonization makes possible a set of evasions, or ‘settler moves to innocence’, that problematically attempt to reconcile settler guilt and complicity, and rescue settler futurity.”
+It’s worth noting that some people disagree with the use of the term “decolonise” as it pertains to the wellness industry, or anything that causes it to lose its original context.
+In a 2012 article titled “Decolonisation is not a metaphor,” professors Eve Tuck and K. Wayne Yang pointed out that “decolonisation brings about the repatriation of Indigenous land and life; it is not a metaphor for other things we want to do to improve our societies and schools… The metaphorisation of decolonisation makes possible a set of evasions, or ‘settler moves to innocence’, that problematically attempt to reconcile settler guilt and complicity, and rescue settler futurity.”

-Rather than the decolonization of industries, some prefer to talk about dismantling systems; decentering whiteness, able-bodiedness, and anti-Blackness; or reclaiming traditional practices.
+Rather than the decolonisation of industries, some prefer to talk about dismantling systems; decentring whiteness, able-bodiedness, and anti-Blackness; or reclaiming traditional practices.

 Advertisement